OMSP/OMS/README.md

 ### Bootstrap

-* We use Bootstrap to style our default given theme, you can choose to not use bootstrap, but it is highly recommended.
+We use Bootstrap to style our default given theme, you can choose to not use bootstrap, but it is highly recommended.

+Find out more about Bootstrap and how it can help improve your site [here](https://getbootstrap.com).

 ## Feedback